Hessah11/Hessah11.github.io/Index.md

 ## Welcome to my portfolio page

+### About this portfolio

+This potfolio was created as part of the requirements of Assessment 1 in Programming for GIS module.
+It includes the following information:
+* Bibliographic section (about me)
+* Information about the module
+* Information about the Assessment 1 task

+This portfolio was created using mark down and HTML.

+***

 ### About me

 My name is Hessah.
 I graduated in 2008 with a degree in Geography from Riydah University for womwem, Saudi Arabia.
 I am currently